eastmoe/ComfyUI-CMP-Extention/README.md

 [中文](./README_zh.md)

 ## Introduction
 ComfyUI-CMP-Extention is a ComfyUI acceleration extension designed specifically for the **170HX GPU**.
-Based on research findings from **[Insert Paper Name Here]**, it enhances inference performance by optimizing specific operators.
+Based on research findings from **["Instruction-Level Performance Analysis and Optimization Strategies for Constrained AI Accelerators A Case Study of CMP 170HX"](https://github.com/eastmoe/cmp_ext/blob/main/paper/paper_20260208.pdf). **, it enhances inference performance by optimizing specific operators.
 This extension requires the use of the [cmp_ext](https://github.com/eastmoe/cmp_ext) library.

 ## Installation